SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/add-new-layout.md

 4. If relevant, click the text next to **Assign layouts to**.

-    By default, the layouts can be assigned to user groups.
+    All layouts can be assigned to user groups.
+In addition, you can:
-    If, however, you are adding main card layouts for the Sale, Project, or Request screens, you can assign the layouts to sale types, project types, or request types.
+    * Assign sale layouts to sale types
+    * Assign project layouts to project types
+    * Assign request layouts to request types
+    * Assign follow-up layouts to follow-up types

 5. Click **Add** under **Layouts**.